Bert G. J. Frederiks — Personal Homepage

 Abstract

-Other than Bejan's constructal law predicts, evolution of flow-systems (or life) goes with ups and downs.
+Other than Bejan's constructal law predicts, evolution of flow-systems (or life) may go with ups and downs.
 Essential for evolution are physical processes of trying.
 The better access ‘only’ needs to come before death or extinction.
 The process of dying gives time for this.
 Lowering access may even need to precede the better access.
+This has to do with freedom.
+New systems and life emerge through reductive freedom.
+Reductive freedom itself evolves, and is co-created top-down, because of higher life-forms needing it for their survival.
+In the case of DNA this works through top-down selection of the ‘fittest,’ given an ecosystem.
+In neural networks, knowledge is helped to adapt to reality through trying random, ‘out of the box’ options.
+Reductive freedom is not always ‘accessed’ immediately.
+I suggest an evolved version of both the constructal and the freedom law:->

 The Single Pole Battery: a Relativistic Understanding and Generalization of Clausius' Concept of Entropy (© 2025)

-[^]Published as a preprint at https://doi.org/10.31219/osf.io/skphf_v4.
+[^]Published as a preprint at https://doi.org/10.31219/osf.io/skphf_v5.

-Submitted: April, 2025, last revised: May, 2025.
+Submitted: April, 2025, last revised: November 2025.

 (Not published here yet.
 Please read this on the Open Science Framework preprint server.)